pvphan/pvphan.github.io/_posts/2023-05-21-camera-calibration-2.md

 # Intro

+**
+Notice: this post is still under construction!
+Incomplete sections will be called out at the beginning.
+In particular, Zhang.2 is about halfway done, and Zhang.4 is empty.
+**

 In [Part 1]({% post_url 2022-03-27-camera-calibration-1 %}), we defined the calibration parameters $$A, \textbf{W}, \textbf{k}$$ and sum-squared projection error, $$E$$.
 We now move on to how to **estimate and refine** these calibration parameters so we can reason spatially with images from that camera.